 systems.
 This is required so that the mount options of these file systems — which are pre-mounted by the

-kernel, the initial RAM disk, container environments or system manager code — are updated to those
+kernel, the initrd, container environments or system manager code — are updated to those

 /etc/fstab and the other sources.
 This service ignores normal file

 systems and only changes the root file system (i.e.

 and the virtual kernel API file systems such as

 /dev/.
 This service executes no operation if no configuration is found

 /etc/fstab does not exist or lists no entries for the mentioned file systems, or

 the partition table does not contain relevant entries).